AustinIOI/AustinIOI/README.md

 - **Enjoy collaborative environments and learning from experienced teams**
 - **Curious about deep learning compilers, distributed training, and scalable backend systems**

-- **Happy to offer consulting services and happy to hear advices👂！**
-- **Open to academic collaborations and :) friendship🧑‍🤝‍🧑!**
-- **Or connections!Would be very happy if we could work together on Machine Learning🤖 or Cloud Native☁&Infrastructure!**
-- **Interested in my projects/experience🧑‍💼?
-Want to chat about new ideas💡?
-Need some help🤝?
-Feel free to connect me🔗!**
 ---

 <div align="center">